N4RLY/distributed-image-classifier-on-kuber/README.md

 # **Distributed Image Classifier on Kubernetes**
-This is a scalable machine learning application designed to classify uploaded images via a REST API.
+This is a scalable machine learning application designed to classify uploaded images via a FastAPI.

 The project uses the following key services: